This article is part of the SoleHealing Fundamentals series.

 Water and your Body

-A friend of mine has a saying that I like, “the body is a fluid medium”.
+There is an expression you may have heard, “the body is a fluid medium”.
 I find that there can be a tendency to think this means only the aspects of the body that look like fluid; blood, saliva, synovial fluids etc. However, water is the fabric of life, the essence of every cell and the continuity of every bodily structure.
 Water is an essential ingredient in every molecule of matter that exists within the human body, and so it requires its own building blocks.

 Ensure you are supplying your body with the resources it needs through ingestion of water or the body will alter its processes to meet its water needs to sustain and enhance life.
 This internal water collection process is ensured through many avenues that the body has to retrieve water from any internal source: the food, the bowel, the blood and lastly, the brain.